Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

     <li>[ ] If <code>is_word_guessed()</code> is <code>True</code>, print <code>"\nCONGRATULATIONS!
 You solved the secret word: {self.secret_word}!"</code>.</li>
   </ul>
 </div>

+Think of lifting the mystery curtain after time expires to reveal the hidden answer.
+*Goal*: If lives are exhausted, print a polite game-over message revealing the secret word.

 <div class="step-card">
   <div class="step-header">